-During 2012, the Group transferred certain identified ijara assets of AED 3.7 billion (the "coowned assets") of its Subsidiary, Emirates Islamic Bank, to EIB Sukuk company limited - (the "Issuer"), a special purpose vehicle formed for the issuance of the sukuk to raise two tranches of US Dollar denominated medium term finance amounting to USD 500 million each (AED 3.7 billion) via a Sharia'a compliant sukuk financing arrangement.
+The Group transferred certain identified liara and Murabaha assets totaling to AED 7.4 billion (the "co-owned assets") of its Subsidiary, Emirates Islamic Bank, to EIB Sukuk company limited - (the "Issuer"), a special purpose vehicle formed for the issuance of these sukuk.
 This medium term finance is carried at amortised cost.
-The sukuks are listed on the London Stock Exchange.

 In substance, the co-owned assets remain in control of the Group; accordingly these assets continue to be recognised by the Group.
 In case of any default, the Group has provided an undertaking to make good all losses to the sukuk holders.
-The sukuks will be due for maturity during January 2017 and June 2017 respectively.
 The assets are in the control of the Group and shall continue to be serviced by the Group.